 Cleaning a modern LCD screen isn’t the same as cleaning an old-fashioned CRT monitor.
 That is because CRTs are covered with glass, while LCD displays have a softer plastic-based surface.
 To clean your LCD without damaging it, you need a lint-free cloth, distilled water (for dust) or isopropyl alcohol or white vinegar (for oily stains) and a bottle, ideally an atomizer.
 Spray your cloth with water or a 1:1 isopropyl alcohol : water mixture.
 Then carefully wipe the screen with the damp cloth.

 For thorough instructions and additional tips, please see this article: The Best Way To Effectively Clean LCD Monitor Screens

 What You Should & Should Not Do

 Whatever electronic equipment you are cleaning, do not clean it while it is turned on!
 Do turn the device off and remove the power source.
-Do not use dripping wet sponges or clothes.
-Do use damp clothes and alcohol-based cleaners as they will dry faster.
+Do not use dripping wet sponges or cloths.
+Do use damp cloths and alcohol-based cleaners as they will dry faster.
 Do not attempt to dismantle a device if you are unsure whether or not you will be able to put it back together.
 Do consult a manual or instructions from the manufacturer.

 Do you regularly clean your PC hardware?
 Got any tips to share with us?
 What did I forget to mention?